lightly-ai/Lightly_LabelStudio_AL/README.md

 Here we have images in 4 weather conditions: `cloudy`, `rain`, `shine`, and `sunrise`.

 #### 1.1 Split dataset
 To compare results between iterations, we first split the entire dataset into a full training set and a validation set.
-The training set will be used to select samples and the validation set will be used to monitor the model's performance.
+The training set will be used to select samples and the validation set will be used as "new data" to evaluate the model's performance.

 Run the script below to split the dataset:
 ```sh